-• Sampling from pump or conveyor placement systems (SEE GUIDANCE PAGE- AK only)
+• Sampling from pump or conveyor placement systems

-Obtain sample after a minimum of $1/2 \text{ m}^3$ ( $1/2 \text{ yd}^3$ ) of concrete has been discharged.
+Obtain sample after a minimum of 1/2 m3 (1/2 yd3) of concrete has been discharged.
 Obtain sample after all of the pump slurry has been eliminated.
 Perform sampling by repeatedly passing a receptacle through the entire discharge system or by completely diverting the discharge into a receptacle.
 Do not lower the pump arm from the placement position to ground level for ease of sampling, as it may modify the air content of the concrete being sampled.
 Do not obtain samples from the very first or last portions of the batch discharge.

 - 4. Transport sample to the testing location. - 5.
-Remix with a shovel the minimum amount necessary to ensure uniformity.
+Combine sample or increments and remix with a shovel the minimum amount necessary to ensure uniformity.
 Protect the sample from direct sunlight, wind, rain, and sources of contamination. - 6.
 Complete test for temperature and start tests for slump and air content within 5 minutes of obtaining the sample.
 Start molding specimens for strength tests within 15 minutes of obtaining the sample.
 Complete the test methods as expeditiously as possible.